matthewfeickert/draft-scipy-2025-proceedings-submission/paper/pixi.md

 Pixi also allows for feature composition to efficiently create new environments.
 @pixi-ml-example-workspace's `gpu` and `inference` features are combined and resolved collectively to provide a new CUDA accelerated `inference` environment that does not affect the `gpu` environment.
+The same applies for the `lab` feature and environment, which additionally provides JupyterLab for interactive programming with notebooks.

 ```{code} toml
 :filename: pixi.toml